 Figure 4b shows the scatterplot for method one.
 This shows some scatter above the diagonal line, highlighting the inadequacy of the approach.
 All other approaches appear to produce no estimates which violate the monotonicity assumption.

-Methods three (Figure 4d), four (Figure 4e), five (Figure 4f) and six (Figure 4g) all show nonlinearities in the scatter, with no values above the diagonal line but relatively high densities of values just below the diagonal line.
+Methods three, four, five and six all show nonlinearities in the scatter, with no values above the diagonal line but relatively high densities of values just below the diagonal line.
 These discontinuities prove that these methods of ensuring monotonicity are liable to produce biases in the estimated mean values.

 Most approaches produce patterns of variance in the scatter dissimilar to the bootstrapped scatter.
-Methods one (figure 4b), three (figure 4d), four (Figure 4e), five (Figure 4f), and six (Figure 4g) all produce uncorrelated scatter that is too wide, showing that the correlation is too low.
-By contrast methods two and seven produces scatter which is too narrow, as in this case the method is equivalent to assuming perfect correlation between U1 and U2.
-We see from the scatter that methods eight (Figure 4i) and ten (Figure 4k) are closest in appearance to the bootstrapped scatter (Figure 4a).
+Methods one, three, four, five, and six all produce uncorrelated scatter that is too wide, showing that the correlation is too low.
+By contrast methods two and seven produces scatter which is too narrow.
+We see from the scatter that methods eight and ten are closest in appearance to the bootstrapped scatter.

 [Figure 4 about here]